Understanding Osteoarthritis and Relieving it Naturally: Your Path to a Better Quality of Life

 What is osteoarthritis?

 Osteoarthritis is a degenerative joint disease in which the protective cartilage in the joints gradually wears away.
-This leads to pain, restricted movement, and inflammation, especially in heavily stressed joints such as the knees, hips, or hands.
+This leads to pain, restricted movement, and inflammation, especially in heavily stressed joints such as knees, hips, or hands.

 Which ointment helps with osteoarthritis?